mariusklemp/mariusklemp/README.md

-Hi I´m Marius Klemp Petersen!
+Heyy 👋 I´m Marius Klemp Petersen!

-🌱 I’m currently on my 4th semester in computer science at NTNU 📫 You can reach me by E-mail: mariusklemppetersen@gmail.com
+- [https://www.ntnu.no/studier/bidata] I’m currently on my 4th semester in computer science at NTNU
+- 📫 You can reach me by E-mail: mariusklemppetersen@gmail.com